OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/make_n2.rst

 Furthermore, you can see that the variable you would want to connect `cycle.d1.y1` to, `cycle.d2.y2`, is in the same group.
 The lack of cycles in the model is made visually evident by the lack of any connections in the lower triangle of the diagram.

-understanding complex models.
 Collapse groups down by right-clicking on them, and zoom in and out of different parts of the hierarchy by left-clicking.
-These controls show that the :math:`N^2` diagram is a powerful tool for letting you inspect large, complex models.
+These controls help show that the :math:`N^2` diagram is a powerful tool for letting you inspect and understand large, complex models.